MartinKraychev/Elevators-Backend/README.md

 It's important to note that item dequeuing only occurs when there's more than one floor in the queue.
 To maintain data integrity, we've implemented a threading lock mechanism to ensure that only one user can manipulate the data stored in Redis at any given time.

+This backend service works with the following client https://github.com/MartinKraychev/Elevators-Frontend and that needs to be set up as well.

 ## Configuration and start up

 Clone the project